 Septic Tank Effluent Layers

-Let’s start with the different layers before we ‘dive into’ the sludge.
+Let’s start with the different three layers within a septic tank before we ‘dive into’ the sludge.
 What happens in any septic tank is that all of the material and discharge that drains there starts to separate.
 It is simple science!

 The Top Layer